-A. Section 3. - Regular Season and OHSAA Tournament Contests Use of Unmanned Aerial Vehicles (Drones)
+Section 3. - Regular Season and OHSAA Tournament Contests

-a.
+Use of Unmanned Aerial Vehicles (Drones)

+a.)
 For purposes of this policy, an unmanned aerial vehicle ("UAV"), commonly known as a drone, is any aircraft without a human pilot aboard the device.

-b.
-It is the responsibility of each local school district to establish policies for the use of drones during home regular season contests (including previews and scrimmages) and practices.
+b.)
+The use of drones can only be authorized by the Federal Communications Commission (FCC).
+If a license is granted to an individual by the FCC for use of a drone and that authorization is verified, it is the responsibility of each local school district to establish additional policies for the use of drones during home regular season contests (including previews and scrimmages) and practices.

-c.
-The use of drones is prohibited for any purpose by any persons at OHSAA tournament contests or practices before or after an OHSAA tournament contest.
-At tournament contests, management shall remove anyone attempting to use a drone and/or confiscate the drone until the event has been completed.
+c.)
+The use of drones is prohibited for any purpose by any persons at OHSAA tournament contests or practices beginning an hour before the scheduled start time to an hour after the contest ends.
+At tournament contests, if management discovers that a drone is being used, management shall attempt to locate the operator to have the drone removed from the facility area, but the contest shall not be delayed.
+Management shall remove anyone attempting to use a drone and/or confiscate the drone until the event has been completed

-Note: An exception to this policy may be made in specific cases for OHSAA broadcast partners, provided the management of the tournament facility permits the presence of drones for broadcast purposes under the control of the OHSAA.
+Note: An exception to this policy may be made in specific cases for the OHSAA's official television partner or official photographer, provided the operator of the drone is licensed by the FCC, that authorization can be verified and the management of the tournament facility permits the presence of drones for broadcast purposes under the control of the OHSAA.